seoulai/seoulai.github.io/hackathon.md

 #### `done`

-The value of done is always False under HACKATHON mode.
+The value of done is always False.

 ### Developing Agent class